Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 When Pharaoh calls you in and asks, ‘What is your occupation?’ you should answer, ‘Your servants have tended livestock from our boyhood on, just as our fathers did.’
 Then you will be allowed to settle in the region of Goshen, for all shepherds are detestable to the Egyptians.

 — Genesis 46:31-44

-It is in the womb of Egypt that for the next 400 years His people will be fruitful and multiply to become a great nation just as he promised and foretold to Abraham.
+It is in the womb of Egypt for the next 400 years.
+His people will be fruitful and multiply to become a great nation just as he promised and foretold Abraham.